 Most small duffle bags are considered personal items.
 However, whether your duffle bag fits the criteria for a personal item depends on your bag and your airline.
 Choosing the right duffle bag as your personal item will make your flying experience hassle-free.

 Frequent travelers know that using personal items and carry-on luggage can reduce wait time and worry about checked baggage.
 Duffle bags are easy to pack and travel with, so you might be wondering whether these bags count in the “personal item” category.
-Find out whether your duffle bag is considered a personal item.

-Not all duffle bags are personal items, but many are.
+It turns out that not all duffle bags are personal items, but many are.
 If you can imagine placing your bag under a seat, it’s likely an eligible personal item.
 Whether your duffle bag counts as a personal item depends on a number of things:

 - The size of your duffle bag